Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

     <img src="src/2.1.16.png" width="500">

-    Therefore, we need to design GNNs that are permutation invariant/equivariant by passing and aggregating information from neighbors.
+    Therefore, **we need to design GNNs that are permutation invariant/equivariant by passing and aggregating information from neighbors**.

 #### 2.1.3 Graph Convolution Networks